 Bureau: + 1 (613) 562-5800 ext.
 2647

 Delphine Nakache is an Associate Professor at the Faculty of Law (French Common Law).
-She teaches courses in the areas of public international law, immigration and refugee law and human rights law.
+She teaches courses in the areas of public international law and immigration and refugee law.
 She has researched and published on issues related to the human rights and security-based implications of migration, citizenship and refugee laws and policies, both in Europe and Canada.
 Her main focus is on issues surrounding the protection of migrant workers, asylum seekers and non-status migrants, and on barriers to citizenship for disadvantaged immigrants.

-Prof. Nakache is currently conducting several funded research projects:
+Until recently, Prof. Nakache was involved in several other research projects:

-- She is a co-investigator in a SSHRC-funded research (Insight Grant, 2014-2019) exploring the intersection of security, irregular migration and asylum (principle investigator = Dr. Atak).
+- A SSHRC-funded research (Insight Grant, 2014-2019), exploring the intersection of security, irregular migration and asylum (led by Prof. Atak).

-- She is a co-investigator in a SSHRC-funded research (Partnership Grant, 2013-2019) investigating the spectrum of employment-related geographical mobility and its consequences for workers, families, employers, communities, and all levels of governments (“On The Move”, led by Dr. Neis from Memorial U.).
+- A SSHRC-funded research (Partnership Grant, 2013-2019), investigating employment-related geographical mobility and its consequences for workers, families, employers, communities, and all levels of governments (“On The Move”, led by Prof. Barb Neis).

-- She is a co-investigator in a France-Canada funded research (2017-2019) on the role of citizenship acquisition for immigrant integration trajectories in Canada and France (led by Dr Winter from the U. of Ottawa and Dr. Hachimi Alaoui from Université du Havre)
+- A France-Canada funded research (2017-2019), exploring the role of citizenship acquisition for immigrant integration trajectories in Canada and France (led by Prof. Elke Winter and Prof. Myriam Hachimi Alaoui).

-Prof. Nakache occasionally provides consultancy work for the United Nations and the Government of Canada.
+Prof. Nakache provides consultancy work for the United Nations and the Government of Canada.
 She is an International Adviser with the International Detention Coalition.
-In 2015-2016, she was a Visiting Professor at the Global Migration Centre (Graduate Institute of International and Development Studies in Geneva) and in February-March 2017, she was a Visiting Professor at the Catholic University of Leuven's Faculty of Law.